ARoshdy123/shoes_store/README.md

 | `appointment/store` | `POST` | Create appointment |
 | `appointment/index` | `GET` | Fetch appointments |

-Not everything is backend-driven yet:
+Not all content is backend-driven yet:

 - Home banner offers use local mock data.
 - Offer details are currently local/mock and include a TODO for booking API integration.